-To make this comparison, we took the average annual physician salary for these locations as calculated based on our locum tenens contracts and compared it with the U.S. average physician salary from the Medscape Physician Compensation Report 2019, which is $313,000.
+To make this comparison, we took the average annual physician salary for these locations as calculated based on our locum tenens contracts and compared it with the U.S. average annual physician salary reported in the Medscape International Physician Compensation Report 2021, which is $316,000.
 Salaries vary by specialty, and locums pay will vary according to specialty and assignment as well, but the comparison gives you a good idea of what to expect for physician pay in other countries.

 Why physicians work locums internationally

 To be sure, working locums in other countries is an enriching experience even if pay in some locations is lower than in the U.S. For instance, physicians typically don’t go to New Zealand for the money.
 They go because:

 - It’s unlike anywhere else in the world

 - They get several weeks of paid time off